 Utilizing the Right Symbols

-Whereas, the other symbol, superscript capital letter TM(TM), can be used prior to filing a trademark application and as well as during the application process.
+Whereas, the other symbol, superscript capital letter TM(TM), can be used before filing a trademark application and as well as during the application process.
 The TM short for Trademark is a mark or symbol used to represent goods like shoes and clothes.
-This, however, does not mean that it can be used freely.
+It, however, does not mean that it can be used freely.
 In case, a proper search is not conducted, there are high chances of facing a lawsuit.
 Only in compliance with search, you can find the result of whether a mark is free and not owned by anyone, only then TM can be used.

 Exemptions to the Rule